plone/training/docs/plone-deployment/project-new.md

 make install
 ```

 This process will take a few minutes.
 Once completed, a success message will appear.
+Both the frontend and backend in their respective directories will be built.

+For the frontend, the node version will be used that you activated in the previous chapter with 'nvm use 22'.
+For the backend its Python version, uv will check a 'requires-python' in the pyproject.toml file.
+Or you can create a .python-version in the backend.

+Putting too specific node and python versions in the scaffolded project setup can cause other issues, that's why the project generator hints the versions with ranges or 'LTS'.
+But it is your own choice and responsibility to check for the correct major versions of both programming language are active and available before you run `make install` in the project root or frontend/backend subdirectories for the first time.

 ### Code Formatting and i18n